A compact solution for transaction-based reporting

 The revised Markets in Financial Instruments Directive (MiFID II) and the accompanying regulation extend the applicable transparency guidelines under MiFID I and aim to stabilize and realign the financial market infrastructure.
 MiFID II and MiFIR have been applicable since January 3, 2018.
 Article 58 of MiFID II sets the provisions on the reporting of positions in commodity derivatives by investment firms trading commodity derivatives, emission allowances or derivatives thereof, as well as by operators of trading venues on which these financial instruments are traded.
 ABACUS/Transactions not only covers the position reporting to the Regulatory Reporting Hub of the Deutsche Börse Group, but also the reporting of exchange-traded contracts to the respective trading venues as well as position reporting to national competent authorities.

 The Securities Financing Transactions Regulation (SFTR) regulates the reporting obligations for securities financing transactions (SFTs).
 Following a similar reporting logic as EMIR, SFTR stipulates that any conclusion, modification or termination of any SFT must be reported to an authorized trade repository by the end of the following business day.
-The reporting requirements were published by ESMA in the form of technical standards that are expected to come into force in the first half-year of 2019 and will gradually become applicable for the various counterparties in 2020.
+The reporting requirements were published by ESMA in the form of technical standards that will come into force on April 11, 2019 and will gradually become applicable for the various counterparties in 2020.
 ABACUS/Transactions supports the generation of SFTR reports and their submission to the REGIS-TR and DTCC trade repositories as well as to the Regulatory Reporting Hub (RRH) of Deutsche Börse Group for both individual institutions and groups.

 The Swiss Financial Market Infrastructure Act (FMIA/FinfraG) was developed by the Swiss Federal Department of Finance and has been applicable since October 1, 2017.
 This regulation closely resembles EMIR, stipulating several reporting obligations for market participants, including the fundamental requirement to report all derivatives to a trade repository.
 ABACUS/Transactions facilitates the reporting of derivatives in accordance with the FMIA/FinfraG regulation for all counterparty classes reporting to the REGIS-TR trade repository.